 Mark Gatiss’ response to the recovered episodes says it best, from one lifelong Who fan to the rest of us.
 Here’s what he had to say after the screening, “I’m overwhelmed really.
 I never thought I’d live to see the day.
 Particularly The Web of Fear, I think it’s thrilling, and The Enemy of the World obviously is going to be such an exciting story to see.
 It’s sort of lost and unknown even as a story in a way, so I’m very excited about that.
 I can’t really believe it.
 [The canister] looks so mundane in that strange sort of way, but to think that it was just gathering dust on a shelf.
 It does, as Frazer says, give you hope that somewhere out there… Every single avenue seemed to have been absolutely exhausted and then every now and then something turns up.
 To have two virtually complete stories out of the blue is absolutely incredible.”

 If we could be sure all of the episodes would turn up at some point, this whole scavenger hunt might even be worth the bother.
-Because when one is discovered at a car boot sale, in a storage basement, or at the back of a dusty cupboard, thrilling is exactly the word for it.
+Because when one is discovered at a car trunk sale, in a storage basement, or at the back of a dusty closet, thrilling is exactly the word for it.

 You don’t know what you’ve got til it’s gone, goes the old song.
 Maybe, but you certainly know when you get it back again.
 Who fans understand that better than anyone.